floatingHKX/outer-contour-judge/README.md

 # outer-contour-judge
-judge whether triangle's outer contour is in pentagon's maybe some situation forgetten :(
+judge whether triangle's outer contour is in pentagon's <br>
+maybe some situation forgetten :(